Pseudooo/htrs/README.md

 Create an endpoint for a service

 ```
-Usage: htrs.exe service endpoint <service name> add [OPTIONS] <endpoint name> <path template>
+Usage: htrs.exe new endpoint [OPTIONS] --service <service> <name> <path>

 Arguments:
-  <endpoint name>  The unique endpoint name
+  <name>  Name of the endpoint to create
-  <path template>  The templated path of endpoint
+  <path>  The path of the endpoint

 Options:
-  -q, --query-param <query_parameters>  Query parameter for endpoint
+  -q, --query <query>      Query parameter for endpoint
+  -s, --service <service>  The service endpoint will be created for
   -h, --help               Print help
 ```

-Within the path template for the url variables can be declared using `{}`
+Within the path variables can be declared using `{}`

 If the path template `/my/{variable}/path` is used then a parameter `variable` will be used which will be a required argument when calling the endpoint

-Similarly, query parameters can be provided using the `--query-param` argument, these will also be required when calling the created endpoint

 ### Removing Endpoints

 Remove an endpoint from a service

 ```
+Delete an existing endpoint from config

-Usage: htrs.exe service endpoint <service name> remove <endpoint name>
+Usage: htrs.exe delete endpoint --service <service> <name>

 Arguments:
-  <endpoint name>  The endpoint name to remove
+  <name>  The name of the endpoint

 Options:
+  -s, --service <service>  The service name or alias that the endpoint is defined for
   -h, --help               Print help
 ```

 ### List Endpoints